West Country Carnival: Bridgwater

 The original Bridgwater celebrations consisted of a large bonfire at the Cornhill.
 Built out of a large wooden boat, around one hundred tar barrels were added, together with just about anything else available which could be burned.
 This tradition was stopped due to lack of old wooden boats to burn, and because a number of good boats were thrown onto the fire and burnt by over-enthusiastic revellers.

 Effigies or "guys" representing the gunpowder plot instigators were added to the fire by local groups of people known as gangs.
 It would seem it was these gangs who started the trend towards a procession, as they paraded their guys towards the bonfire.
 As years passed by, the tradition was continued and the annual celebration became more and more elaborate, involving costumes, and music, until the key feature of the event was a large carnival procession.

 The local people who dressed up and took part in the event were known as Masqueraders or Features - terms still used today to describe the parade participants.

 There were no parades during the Second World War, but a local carnival enthusiast William Henry Edwin Lockyer also known as "Nosey" walked the carnival route for six years with a group known as The Kilties, to keep the tradition alive.

-In 2020 and 2021, the procession was cancelled due to the COVID-19 Pandemic, to replace the 2020 Bridgwater procession a live stream was held on carnival night showing some of the best carnival carts over the years.
+In 2020 and 2021, the procession featuring carts was cancelled due to the COVID-19 pandemic, to replace the 2020 Bridgwater procession a live stream was held on carnival night showing some of the best carnival carts over the years.
+In 2021, smaller Masquerade parades were put on in Bridgwater and Burnham-on-Sea, which featured most of the clubs in the previous years carnivals, enter with walking entries on a smaller route.